sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-04.md

 python -m src.app.banking_agents
 ```

 1. Next, open a new tab in your browser and navigate to, <https://smith.langchain.com/> to make sure our project is listed under traces.
 1. The project name will be `multi-agent-banking-app` as we mentioned in our .env file.

-**Note:** If you are not able to see your project under traces, search for banking in the search bar, and then you should be able to see it.
+:warning: **Note:** If you are not able to see your project under traces, search for banking in the search bar, and then you should be able to see it.

 ![LangSmith_1](./media/module-04/lang_smith_1.png)